azorfus/Zerl/README.md

-# Zerl
-A simple interpreter for a custom language called zerl in C++.
+A Simple Language written in Rust.